toeverything/blocksuite/packages/docs/unidirectional-data-flow.md

 ## Not Only Blocks

 When we talk about unidirectional data flow in blocksuite.
 We are not only talking about the block tree structure, but also the entire editor state.
 In fact, the block tree structure is just a part of the editor state.
-In addition, the editor state also includes:
+In addition, the editor state could also include:

 - Selection state
-- History stack
-- User information
+- User metadata
 - 🚧 Local state (not synchronized with other users)

 These states are also stored in the CRDT model, and the corresponding events will be triggered when they are updated.